In this guide, we will discuss the Tor browser, how it works, how to use it, and how to ensure your safety and security.

 So the better option, if you’re a Mac user, would be to use a third-party uninstalling tool for Mac.
 For example, Mac App Cleaner & Uninstaller, AppCleaner, or CleanMyMac 3 can do the job.

 While using Tor Browser adds an extra layer of protection to your web browsing session, it’s not 100% full-proof.
 So here are a few basic recommendations to help you stay safe, secure, private, and legal when using Tor Browser.

-To keep your identity private, avoid using your real email address, social network accounts, and generally anything that requires your personal info.
+To keep your identity private, avoid using your real email address, social network accounts, and anything that requires your info.